rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_BN_W12.md

 - There are multiple flavors of proof-of-stake algorithms.

 A **chain based proof-of-stake** looks like this.
 Accounts hold lottery tickets according to their stake.
 The lottery is pseudo-random, in the sense that hash functions computed on the state of the blockchain will select which account is winning.
 The winning account can extend the longest chain by a block, and earn the block reward.

+The lottery winner only gets to propose a block to be added to the blockchain.
+A committee the votes (yes, byzantine fault tolerance) whether to accept that block into the blockchain.
+If no agreement is reached, this process is repeated.

+_Remarks:_

+- Proof-of-stake can be attacked in various ways.
+Let us discuss the two most prominent attacks.
+- Most importantly, there is the "nothing at stake" attack: In blockchains, forks occur naturally.
+In proof-of-work, a fork is resolved because every miner has to choose which blockchain fork to extend, as it does not pay off to mine on a hopeless fork.
+Eventually, some chain will end up with more miners, and that chain is considered to be the real blockchain, whereas other (childless) blocks are just not being extended.
+In a proof-of-stake system, a user can trivially extend all prongs of a fork.
+As generating a block costs nothing, the miner has no incentive to not extend all the prongs of the fork.
+This results in a situation with more and more forks, and no canonical order of transactions.
+If there is a double-spend attack, there is no way to tell which blockchain is valid, as all blockchains are the same length.
+- Long range attack: As there are no physical resources being used to produced blocks in a proof-of-stake system, nothing prevents a bad player from creating an alternate blockchain starting at the genesis block, and make it longer than the canonical blockchain.
+New nodes may have difficulties to determine which blockchain is the real established blockchain.